hyperledger-archives/iroha/docs/source/guides/build.rst

 In this guide we will learn how to install all dependencies, required to build Iroha and how to build it.

+.. note:: You don't need to build Iroha to start using it.
+  Instead, you can download prepared Docker image from the Hub, this process explained in details in the :ref:`getting-started` page of this documentation.

 Preparing the Environment
 -------------------------